 - 1. Ensure that the system, patch, and other requirements are met.
 These are listed in the "Installing WebPass" chapter of the Oracle Access Manager Installation Guide. - 2.
+If you plan on provisioning WebPass on shared storage, ensure that the appropriate shared storage volumes are mounted on OAMADMINHOST1 as described in Section 2.4, "Shared Storage and Recommended Directory Structure."

-Locate the WebPass Installer on your Oracle Access Manager Software disk and start the installer as shown below.
+3. Locate the WebPass Installer on your Oracle Access Manager Software disk and start the installer as shown below.
 Pass the "-gui" option to bring up the GUI console: